jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-target-blank.md

 var Hello = <a target='_blank'></a>
 ```

-The following patterns are not considered erros:
+The following patterns are not considered errors:

 ```jsx
 var Hello = <p target='_blank'></p>